TCaprioli/Apptrack-go/README.md

 ## Starting the server

-- set up the `.env.development` in the project root using `env.development.example`
+- set up the `.env` in the project root using `env.development.example`
-- run `docker-compose up --build`
+- run `docker-compose up -d --build`